 It is supported by a responsive and wide-based midsole that also offers stability.
-The men’s sizes range from 4 to 14 US.
+This sneaker is offered in men’s sizing.
 Women buyers may go one size down their usual size to get an equivalent men’s size.

 Joining the party of high-end athleisure sneakers is the low-top Adidas Futurepacer outfitted with a fashion-approved deconstructed design played up with a fully reflective upper and leather shroud that conceals its lacing system.
 The strap across the left shoe mimics the fitness tracker on the original Micropacer, while the one on the right pair has a tiny pocket that can fit a folded bill or a key.